-•On some models of disc brake spindles there are "ears" where the OEM calipers were mounted and these "ears" interfere with the assembly of the Wilwood disc brake kit.
-If it becomes necessary to remove these "ears", remove as little as possible being careful not to cut away any of the mounting holes that may be required to bolt on the caliper mounting bracket.
+•On some models of disc brake spindles there are "ears" where the OEM calipers were mounted that interfere with the assembly of the Wilwood disc brake kit.
+If "ear" removal is required, remove only what is necessary to clear the new bracket, retaining appropriate mounting bolt holes.